multipos-app/pos/README.md

 # Android POS (point of sale)
 This project is an Andoid POS application integrated with a cloud based back for reporting, POS data management and control.
 The POS is a mature application having been installed in retail and quick serve environments in the USA and Denmark.

+## Update 7/25/2025

+- Complete laundermat wash and fold functions
+- Redesign the ticket model to use a builder pattern
+- Redesign the tender control to use a builder pattern
+- Start on pull-tabs business support
+- clean up swipe gestures

 ## Update 4/30/2025